RCBI Machinist Technology/CNC Program

 Because RCBI has set up its curriculum and courses from an industry perspective, the focused skills students learn make it possible for them to enter a shop floor setting and begin work immediately.
 Courses at RCBI develop skills with both conventional machines and computer-controlled manufacturing equipment.

-Machinist Technology/CNC students at RCBI are eligible for $1,000 scholarships from the Gene Haas Foundation.
+In addition, Machinist Technology/CNC students at RCBI are eligible to apply for $1,000 scholarships from the Gene Haas Foundation.

 To apply for the Haas Foundation scholarship, go here.